filakhtov/gentoo-use-docs/media-sound/rhythmbox.md

 This flag should be enabled to provide an ability to interact with Rhythmbox over the D-Bus interface.

 ### gnome-keyring
-Pass the `--with-libsecret` option to the configure script.
+Pass the `-Dlibsecret=enabled` option to the Meson build script.
 Use the `libsecret` library to provide an ability to access GNOME keyring to store and obtain authentication information when accessing media over the DAAP protocol.

 This flag should only be enabled together with the `daap` flag and if there is a need to save passwords for protected DAAP shares.

+### gtk-doc
+Pass the `-Dgtk_doc=true` option to the Meson build script.
+Use the Gtk-Doc tool to extract annotations from the source code to generate developer documentation in the HTML format and install it into the `/usr/share/gtk-doc/html/rhythmbox` directory.

+It is safe to disable this flag.

 ### ipod
-Pass the `--with-ipod` option to the configure script.
+Pass the `-Dipod=enabled` option to the Meson build script.
 Build and install the `Portable Players - iPod` plugin that uses the `libgpod` library to enable support for Apple iPod or iPhone devices, e.g. transfer media to a player, display a content on a device, play music from device, etc. Note: support is very limited and newer iOS versions might not be properly supported.

 This flag should only be enabled if there is a need to access Apple devices.

 ### libnotify
-Pass the `--enable-libnotify` option to the configure script.
+Pass the `-Dlibnotify=enabled` option to the Meson build script.
 Build and install the `Notification` plugin that uses the `libnotify` library to enable notification popups, such as playback start, stop, pause, etc.

 It is safe to disable the flag.

 ### lirc
-Pass the `--enable-lirc` option to the configure script.
+Pass the `-Dlirc=enabled` option to the Meson build script.
 Build and install the `LIRC` plugin, that allows to control Rhythmbox using an infrared remote control using the LIRC (Linux Infra-red Remote Control) library.

 This flag should only be enabled if there is a need to use infrared remote controls to control the player.

 ### mtp
-Pass the `--enable-mtp` option to the configure script.
+Pass the `-Dmtp=enabled` option to the Meson build script.
 Build and install the `Portable Players - MTP` plugin, that uses the `libmtp` library to enable support for MTP devices, e.g. show the content, transfer, play from device, and so forth.

 This flag should be enabled if there is a need to support MTP devices through Rhythmbox.

 ### python
-Prepare Python environment for the configure script to pick up the correct version.
-Pass the `--enable-python` option to the configure script.
+Prepare Python environment for the Meson build script to pick up the correct version.
+Pass the `-Dplugins_python=enabled` option to the Meson build script.
 Build and install the following Python-based plugins:

 - `Context Pane` that shows information related to the currently playing artist and song;
 - `Web remote control` that provides an ability to control Rhythmbox remotely from a web browser;